-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Lesotho, please take the time to tell our embassy about your trip.
-If you enroll, we can keep you up to date with important safety and security announcements.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Lesotho, please take the time to tell the Embassy about your trip.
+If you enroll in the Smart Traveler Enrollment Program, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.

 Local embassy information is available below and at the Department of State’s list of embassies and consulates.

 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: U.S. citizens entering Lesotho must present a valid passport.
 Visas are not required for U.S. citizens visiting for 180 days or less.
 Vaccination for yellow fever is a common requirement throughout Africa, and travelers should carry their international vaccination cards with them.
 For more information concerning entry requirements, travelers may contact the Embassy of the Kingdom of Lesotho, 2511 Massachusetts Avenue NW, Washington, DC 20008, telephone (202) 797-5533.
 Visit the Embassy of Lesotho’s website for the most current visa information.

 While U.S. citizens normally do not need a visa for South Africa if they plan to stay less than 90 days, South African visa requirements are different for individuals who have resided in Lesotho for an extended period of time.
 It is common for foreigners residing in Lesotho to receive seven-day visas when crossing into South Africa by road.
 Check with the High Commission of South Africa in Maseru if you are planning to travel in South Africa.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Lesotho.